 - It is native to the mountainous regions of Central Asia, and can be found in Pakistan, Afghanistan, India, and Tajikistan.

 - The markhor is endangered due to overhunting and habitat loss.
 However, there are conservation efforts in place to help protect this unique creature.

 - The markhor is an impressive animal that is sure to make you smile!

 Titicaca Water Frog

 The Titicaca water frog is another strange-looking animal that is native to South America.
 This amphibian gets its name from Lake Titicaca, where it can be found swimming among the reeds.
 The Titicaca water frog is brown or olive green in color and can grow up to four inches long.
 Like the blobfish, this creature doesn’t have much muscle and is mostly composed of fat.

-The axolotl (Ambystoma mexicanum) is a permanently aquatic salamander that is distantly related to the Tiger Salamander.
+Axolotl (Ambystoma mexicanum) is a permanently aquatic salamander that is distantly related to Tiger Salamander.
 It is native to only one place in the world, Lake Xochimilco in central Mexico.
-Although it can grow to a length of over 60 cm (2 ft), most axolotls sold in pet stores are only about 20 cm (8 in) long when fully grown.
+Although it can grow to a length of over 60 cm (2 ft), most axolots sold in pet stores are only about 20 cm (8 in) long when fully grown.

 These unique animals are native to the tropical rainforests of Central and South America.
 Sloths spend most of their time high up in the trees, where they feed on leaves and fruit.
 Due to their sedentary lifestyle, sloths have a very low metabolic rate and can go long periods of time without food or water.

 While they may not be the prettiest creatures around, sloths certainly have a certain charm about them.
 Their cute and cuddly appearance is sure to make you smile – even if they are a bit on the ugly side!